Bike Insurance

 Autotrader

 Autotrader is probably one of the most popular choices when it comes to any type of vehicle sales.
 What started as a standard paper publication has transitioned nicely to a formidable online presence.
 Here you can buy most types of vehicles from cars to motorbikes and find just about every make and model on the market.
-For motorbike sales, Autotrader offers sellers several options from free to premium packages.
+For motorbike sales in 2026, AutoTrader has updated its tiers.
+While they occasionally offer a 'Free' tier for bikes under £1,000, their core packages—Basic, Standard, and Premium—now range in price, with the Premium package costing £44.95 for 3 weeks of advertising with a 'high-profile' badge.

 Gumtree

 Similar to Craiglist but possibly more popular in the UK is Gumtree.
 Buying on selling on their site reaches a wide audience and doesn’t cost a lot.
 To place a basic listing for your motorbike on Gumtree’s site is completely FREE.
-If you wish to add features and ‘spotlight’ your listing on the first page you will pay £24.95 for the upgrade.
+On Gumtree, you can choose to 'Bump Up' your ad to the top of the search results for as little as £13.99.
+If you wish to significantly increase visibility, the 'Spotlight' feature—which places your listing on the Gumtree homepage—now costs £29.95 for a 7-day upgrade.

 Cheapest Way To Sell Your Motorbike